ginstrom/paladin-novel/chapters/20_price-of-war.md

 Gond looked at the faces around him – dwarf and elf, human and former slave, warrior and healer and strategist.
 Each unique, each vital.
 "We are walking a knife's edge," he said.
 "Enemies before us, uncertain allies at our flank.
 But we walk it together."

 His gaze drifted to the window, where the valley was alive with the work of a people building their own future.
 "Sir Roderick spoke of the world's realities.
-He is not wrong.
+He's not wrong.
 But realities can be reshaped.
 Ideals can be given form and strength.
 What we build here, what we fight for… this is not just a dream.
 It is the shape of the world to come, if we have the courage to make it so."

 A messenger, breathless and dust-covered, was shown into the chamber, bearing dispatches.
 Gond took them, his expression sobering as he read.

 "The Slavers' Alliance has mustered," he announced, his voice quiet but carrying to every corner of the room.
-"Three thousand strong, with siege engines and cavalry, marching from the south.
+"They've fortified their major cities.
 And…" He paused, a different light in his eyes.
 "And word from Maera's network.
 Uprisings in three more provinces.
 Temples openly declaring for our cause.
 Even some younger nobles are renouncing their titles and riding to join us."

 He looked up, meeting their gazes one by one.
 "The war is upon us.
 In all its fury, and all its hope."